Test Code LAB3240 HIV-1 RNA Detection and Quantification, Plasma

 Although this quantitative HIV-1 RNA test is not FDA-approved for diagnostic purposes, the US Department of Health and Human Services Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children recommends the use of molecular-based assays to detect HIV-1 RNA or proviral DNA for the diagnosis of HIV infection in infants under 2 years and born to HIV-infected mothers.

 A single HIV-1 viral load test result should not be used as the sole criterion in guiding therapeutic decisions and intervention in the clinical care of individuals living with HIV-1.
 Viral load results should be correlated with patient symptoms, clinical presentation, and CD4 cell count.
-Due to the inherent variability in the assay, physiologic variation, and concurrent illnesses in the infected patients, less than 100-fold (<2 log) changes in plasma HIV-1 viral load should not be considered significant changes.
+Due to the inherent variability in the assay, physiologic variation, and concurrent illnesses in the infected patients, less than 100-fold (<2 log) changes in HIV-1 viral load should not be considered significant changes.

 Viral load results of less than 20 copies/mL do not necessarily indicate absence of HIV-1 viral replication.
-Inhibitory substances may be present in the plasma specimen, leading to negative or falsely low HIV-1 RNA results.
-Improper specimen collection or storage may lead to negative or falsely lower plasma viral load results.
+Inhibitory substances may be present in the specimen, leading to negative or falsely low HIV-1 RNA results.
+Improper specimen collection or storage may lead to negative or falsely lower viral load results.

-Although this commercial HIV-1 viral load assay is optimized for quantification of plasma viral load in HIV-1 infection due to HIV-1 groups M (subtypes A to H) and O strains, results generated from HIV-1 group O strains may be discordant (≥ 0.5 log copies/mL) with those obtained from other commercially available HIV-1 viral load assays.
-The assay is not reliable for quantifying plasma viral loads in infection caused by HIV-1 group N and HIV-2 strains.
+Although this commercial HIV-1 viral load assay is optimized for quantification of viral load in HIV-1 infection due to HIV-1 groups M (subtypes A to H) and O strains, results generated from HIV-1 group O strains may be discordant (≥ 0.5 log copies/mL) with those obtained from other commercially available HIV-1 viral load assays.
+The assay is not reliable for quantifying viral loads in infection caused by HIV-1 group N and HIV-2 strains.

-ACD plasma specimens are not optimal for HIV-1 viral load testing because such plasma specimens show HIV-1 RNA levels that are approximately 15% lower than those collected in tubes containing EDTA.
+ACD plasma specimens are not optimal for HIV-1 viral load testing because such specimens show HIV-1 RNA levels that are approximately 15% lower than those collected in tubes containing EDTA.
 Plasma specimens stored frozen in plasma preparation tubes (PPT) are not suitable for HIV-1 viral load testing due to falsely high viral load results from release of intracellular HIV-1 nucleic acids (DNA and RNA) during the freezing process.

 Day(s) Performed